Scallop

 To participate in the Scallop Fishery, fishers must possess a Victorian Scallop (Ocean) Fishery Access Licence.
 The number of licences has been capped at 91, and approximately 10-15 boats operate in the fishery.
 The majority of active operators in this fishery also possess entitlements to fish in Commonwealth waters.

-The fishery has historically been open continuously throughout the year, with most recent the fishing season commencing on 1 April.
+The fishery has historically been open continuously throughout the year, with the most recent fishing season commencing on 1 April.

 A number of input controls are also used in the fishery: